Online Summer Seminars 2025

 -

-John is an active educator, clinician and performer: As an educator, he has taught in various public schools, after-school music institutions, children’s choruses, and several community center teen leadership programs.
-As a clinician, John has presented at the state and national level for ACDA, Chorus America, NAfME, and OAKE.
+John is an active educator, clinician and performer: As an educator, he has taught in various public schools, after-school music institutions, children’s choruses and several community center teen leadership programs.
+In 2022, he joined the faculty of the Kodály Music Institute, Boston, MA, co-teaching the course A Taste of Kodály.
+As a clinician, John has presented at the state and national level for NAfME, ACDA and OAKE.
+He also served on the Equity Committee for the Organization of American Kodály Educators (OAKE).
+A versatile performer, John has performed with Coro Allegro, Opera Providence and Boston Opera Collaborative.

 John holds a Master’s degree in Vocal Performance from New England Conservatory and a Bachelor’s degree in Music Education from Baldwin Wallace University, formerly Baldwin-Wallace College, Conservatory of Music.
-Recently, John returned to his undergraduate alma mater to complete all three levels of Orff-Schulwerk certification.
-In addition, he is a Kodály certified educator, having completed all three levels of Kodály certification at the Kodály Music Institute.
+John is both a Kodály and Orff-Schulwerk certified educator.
+He received his Kodály certification from the Kodály Music Institute at New England Conservatory and his Orff certification at Baldwin Wallace University.